mygethub-99/proj3fullstack/README.md

  2. Clone this project from Github. [project] (https://github.com/mygethub-99/proj3fullstack) into the vagrant directory.
  3. Open Git Bash and navigate to the vagrant folder with the proj3fullstack master.py file.
 The execute vagrant up.
     Once vagrant vm is loaded execute the vagrant ssh command.
- 4. Type in "python dropallfeb32015.py" command in vagrant to drop the database tables.
+ 4. Once in vagrant shell (see step 1 for more details) Type in "python dropallfeb32015.py" this command will drop all tables in the      db.
+Very important step!
  5. Type in "python dbpopfeb3.py" to load the database with app data.
  6. Type in "python master.py" to launch the web server application.
  7. Now open a chrome web browser and type in http://localhost:5000/restaurant/ to display the restaurant application.